 Using tags can be helpful to know if there’re specific bugs or data-related problems that are affecting multiple users.
 Using that information, we then create a GitHub report for our engineering and product team to investigate further.

 Another great way to collaborate is giving the opportunity to your Customer Success team to work on side projects that can empower them to have a responsibility and a sense of purpose.
 That means giving them a say on the strategy, projects, and processes that impact their work.
+You can also use this as a way to hone and improve project management skills that your team can use for major projects down the road.

 An example of how this works in Hunter is when our Success Team grew the team from 2 to 4 people in 2020.
 We introduced one full day off once a week from providing customer support to ensure that everyone can disconnect and work on side projects instead.
 Each team member takes a break from the Intercom on different days, to ensure there’s someone on support.
 It still allows us to have a fast response time and high customer satisfaction.